ecmwf/metview-docs/docs/metview/using_metview/ws/interactive_usage.rst

 **sampled linearly** in lat-lon space.
 It means that in cylindrical projection the edges are always straight lines, while in other projections they might be **curves**.
-The following table shows how a fitted geo-shape changes as the projection changes from cylindrical to polar north:
+The following table shows how a fully projected geo-shape changes as the projection changes from cylindrical to polar north:

 .. list-table::